gohugoio/hugo/content/extras/highlighting.md

 ### Disclaimers

- * **Warning** pygments is relatively slow and our integration isn't speed optimized.
-Expect much longer build times when using highlighting
+ * **Warning** pygments is relatively slow and our integration isn't as optimized as it could be.
+Expect much longer build times when using server side highlighting.
  * Languages available depends on your pygments installation.
  * While pygments supports a few different output formats and options we currently only support output=html, style=monokai, noclasses=true, and encoding=utf-8.